TOP English

 Email:nisen.osk@moon.email.ne.jp

-1).Type of industry: the dyeing and finishing (including mechanical dyeing and hand dyeing) of woven and knitted fabrics (excluding woolen knits)
+1)Our industry constitutes the dyeing and finishing (covering mechanical dyeing and hand dyeing) of yarn and woven and knitted fabrics.

 (¥100millions)

-Mechanical dyeing of woven and knitted fabrics of silk and artifical silk 172 5,834 1,061 Fukui, Ishikawa, Toyama, Niigata, etc
+Mechanical dyeing of woven and knitted fabrics of silk and artificial silk 71 4,002 869 Fukui, Ishikawa, Toyama, Niigata, etc

-- Brings together knowledge from a wide range of fields including physics, chemistry, electronics and design, and heightens the added-value of textile products by conferring attributes of color, design and hand
+- Brings together knowledge from a wide range of fields including physics, chemistry, electronics and design, and heightens the added-value of textile products by raising their functionality.

--Contains a mix of firms ranging from small-scale manual processing enterprises to some large mechanical dyeing enterprises
+-Consists of those firms ranging from small-scale manual and mechanical enterprises to some large mechanical dyeing enterprises.

-- Involves high consumption of water, energy and chemicals
+- Consumes a large amount of water, energy and chemicals.

 Item Trends in processing volume